Financial

 1. Value-Added Tax (VAT)

-VAT is a consumer tax which is applied to almost all consumer goods and services and the current VAT rate is 20%.
-If you were purchasing or leasing an EV outright, you would pay VAT on the vehicle.
-However, under salary sacrifice, the employer is responsible for the lease and so the employer pays the VAT.
-However, the employer does not lose out either, as they can reclaim 10% of the VAT back from the government.
-They also make a saving from reduced employer national insurance payments, (you can read about this in the section below), which are lower due to the salary sacrifice.
+VAT is a consumer tax which is applied to almost all consumer goods and services, which currently stands at 20%.
+If you were purchasing outright or leasing an electric vehicle in the traditional structure, you would be required to pay VAT on the vehicle.
+However, under salary sacrifice, the employer is technically responsible for the lease so pays the VAT.
+But it doesn’t leave the employer out of pocket.
+They can reclaim 10% of the VAT back from the government and make up the remaining balance by reducing their national insurance payments.

 2. Income tax